Ian-Blockmans/IDDisplay/readme.md

 ## usage

 press the detedct button and wait until a song is recognized.
 It will try detect the song until you exit.
+When you press exit it might take a minute to close because ti wants to end the loop.(working on a fix)

 ## quirks and features